 Reef Safe Sunscreen

-I can’t emphasize how important it is for you to protect your skin!
+We can’t emphasize enough how important it is for you to protect your skin!
 Bring sunscreen, save yourself not only from the pain that comes from sunburn but also from sun poisoning.
-Always wear sunscreen and nothing less than 30 SPF (according to my dr, check with yours).
+Always wear sunscreen and nothing less than 30 SPF (according to my physician, check with yours).

 Sun Burn Relief